 There are few formal investment barriers in El Salvador, except as noted in the services section above.
-However, the United States has expressed concerns regarding the impact of duplicative regulations and seemingly arbitrary regulatory decision making processes - such barriers have affected sectors including energy, mining, and retail sales.
+However, the United States has expressed concerns regarding the impact of duplicative regulations and regulatory decision-making processes that appear to be inconsistent and contradictory.
+Such barriers have affected sectors including energy, mining, and retail sales.